Early American publishers and printers: Post Revolution

 At the close of the Revolutionary War, the patriot victory at the Siege of Yorktown was well covered by both American and British newspapers before, during and after the campaign.
 In anticipation of the imminent siege, the Massachusetts Spy, only two weeks before the battle, on September 13, 1781, stated:

 After the patriot victory at Yorktown there were a flurry of newspaper reports in circulation covering the three-week-long campaign, with some reports still appearing months later as new information became available.
 The initial reports were based on accounts from various commanders.
 The account that appeared in the Independent Chronicle of April 19, 1781, though generally informative, was based on a report written in haste by Nathanael Greene who had incomplete knowledge of troop strengths and casualties.
 The report from Lord Cornwallis, which appeared in the London Chronicle, on June 7, 1781, was as much in error on several accounts.
 However, newspaper coverage featured many prominent commanders, while the general reports of the victory lifted the morale and hopes of the Americans, while it conversely did so for the British.

 After the revolution it became increasingly clear that the newly found United States was in political disarray collectively and needed to unify under one central government.
-Under the Articles of Confederation the United States had little ability to defend its sovereignty in the international theater, having no political authority to summon state militia to join together to fight a war.
+Under the Articles of Confederation the United States had little ability to defend its sovereignty in the international theater, having no political authority to summon state militia to join to fight a war.
 It also lacked the authority to levy taxes and was failing to bring unity to the diverse sentiments and interests of the individual states.
 Uniting the states to that end proved to be a politically complex difficult task, as many state politicians were more concerned with state sovereignty, and held the idea of a central authority in great reserve, having remembered the ordeals they faced from the British government.
 When the idea of a national constitution was proposed it was met with mixed reactions from federalists and anti-federalists who often made their voices heard through newspapers and pamphlets.